Virtual Channels

 EventGenerator

-Generates a signal pattern for every trigger signal.
+Generates a signal pattern for each trigger event.

 FrequencyMultiplier